-In partnership with Under Armour, I am proud to share this heat map as a real-time and data-informed resource that tracks the return to youth sports.
+I am proud to share this heat map as an on-going, data-informed resource that tracks the return to youth sports.
 This map provides visibility into state-by-state and sport-specific trends across the United States and Canada, and is accompanied by tools and resources to help support a safe return to sports.
 I invite you to explore, follow and share!

 Score calculated using registrations, invitations and events measured as a % relative to the same trailing 28 day period from 2019.